FREE to anyone who lives, works or studies in North Ayrshire.

 Community Asset Transfer

 Community Asset Transfer involves the transfer of responsibility for an asset from the council to any suitably qualified community, voluntary or social enterprise group.
-For more information, please visit the North Ayrshire Community Asset Transfer webpage.
+You can find a list of assets here: North Ayrshire Community Asset Register For more information, please visit the North Ayrshire Community Asset Transfer webpage.

 Our Approach to Community Empowerment